larics/icuas24_competition/README.md

 Make sure to wait for data on both topics to safely run your code.

-### Changing the tile locations for testing
+### Changing the plant locations for testing
-You can change tile locations through session file or spawn them from a separate terminal.
-Use position args to change the location of the tile.
+You can change plant locations through session file or spawn them from a separate terminal.
+Use position args to change the location of the plant.